enepomnyaschih/jwsdk/templates/sample_project_html/README.md

-This is a template for project which will be compiled to plain html files.
+This is a sample of project which will be compiled to plain html files.

 Configure Apache:

 - DocumentRoot must refer to `public`
-- mod_rewrite.so is on
+- mod_dir.so and mod_rewrite.so are on
+- DirectoryIndex index.html
 - Directory configuration: AllowOverride All

 Build project from project root directory: